telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 # Visual Studio Report Designer Overview

 The Visual Studio Report Designer is dedicated to editing CLR/type report definitions (i.e. `CS` or `VB` files) in the Visual Studio environment.
 The Visual Studio designer is available only under the `.NET Framework`.
-Due to technical limitations, we do not yet provide one for `.NET Core`.
+Due to technical limitations, we do not yet provide one for `.NET`.
+For example, internally the designer uses multiple Visual Studio services that are not available for .NET.

 ## Installation